UCLA Campus Tour

 Architecture, history & things to do near UCLA (University of California Los Angeles)

-Roamee Pro, also known as Roamee, offers a free self-guided UCLA campus tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free UCLA campus tour with audio narration.
 Use it to explore Royce Hall, Janss Steps, Franklin D. Murphy Sculpture Garden, plus hidden spots like Mildred E. Mathias Botanical Garden and Inverted Fountain without booking a group tour.

-This UCLA campus tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for UCLA.
+This UCLA campus tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for UCLA.
 Start with Royce Hall and Janss Steps, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest